tedneward/Worldspine-DnD5e/Races/Dragonborn/Silver.md

 * Enervating Breath.
 Each creature in the cone must succeed on a Constitution saving throw or become incapacitated until the start of your next turn.
 * Repulsion Breath.
 Each creature in the cone must succeed on a Strength saving throw or be pushed 20 feet away from you and be knocked prone.

-Once you use your Metallic Breath Weapon, you can’t do so again until you finish a long rest.
+Once you use your Metallic Breath Weapon, you can't do so again until you finish a long rest.

 ```
 name = 'Silver'